dubtcs/Pathfinding/README.md

 # Pathfinding
 Pathifinding on a grid

 Made tests and pathfinding algorithm.
-Used to understand the stack and heap.
-Queue and Linked List data structures
+Used to understand data structures like a Queue and Linked Lists.